mayadata-io/oep-e2e/testplan/docs/troubleshooting/VMware_troubleshooting.md

 #### **Thin Provisioning:**

-We leverage the Thin provisioning feature for doing over-provisioning of storage resources to the virtual machine instances.
+We leverage the Thin provisioning feature of VMware for doing over-provisioning of storage resources to the virtual machine instances.
 When the resource utilization reaches the threshold, the machines were observed to be stuck.
 As an effect, it is recommended to plan and provision the resources based on the availability of resources in the hypervisor.

 #### **Virtual machine memory snapshots:**